DouniaBK/life-coach/README.md

 # Testing
 Testing was conducted automatically as well as manually.
-Automatic testing was used for backend functions, with an easily testable input-output relatioship.
+Automatic testing was used for backend functions, with an easily testable input-output relationship.
 Manual testing was added to account for interactive scenarios, that are not easily testable with automation.

 ## Automated Testing:
 ### Why use Automated Unit Testing?